-Enable the LDAP Home Connector app.
-Then go to the LDAP Home Connector form on your ownCloud admin page.
-In the Display folder as: field enter the name as you want it to appear on your users' File pages.

-Then in the Attribute name: field enter the LDAP attribute name that will contain the home directory.
-Use any LDAP attribute that is not already in use, then save your changes.
+- Enable the LDAP Home Connector app. - Go to the LDAP Home Connector form on your ownCloud admin page.
+In the Display folder as: field enter the name as you want it to appear on your users' File pages. - In the Attribute name: field enter the LDAP attribute name from above that contains the home directory and press [save].